Embedding effect: Policy implications

 Few government policies are independent of any other governmental policy.
 Most policies involve either substitute or complementary relationships with others at either the same or different intergovernmental level.
-For example, in the USA, the protection of coastal water quality is a goal of both state and multiple federal agencies.
+For example, in the United States, the protection of coastal water quality is a goal of both state and multiple federal agencies.
 The Clean Water Act, wetlands protection programs, and fisheries management plans all address coastal water quality.
 These policies may be substitutes or complements for each other.
 These relationships complicate the application of the contingent valuation method.
 The resulting problems that may be encountered have been called the part-whole bias and sequencing and nesting (see below).

 One method of overcoming some aspects of this problem is to ask two questions (1) How much would you be willing to contribute to a specific tax fund for the whole set of items to be preserved? (e.g. all Coral Sea areas west of Australia) followed by (2) How much of this would you like to give to the preservation of the specific named item? (e.g. the Great Barrier Reef).
 These questions may also be supplemented by questions which ask about the respective importance of alternatives e.g. whether the preservation of the Great Barrier Reef is more/the same/less important than other public goods such as poor relief, health care, education etc.